omgpointless/mdstream/docs/ARCHITECTURE.md

 Today, invalidation is implemented for reference-style link definitions.
 Footnote invalidation is planned post-MVP.

+## Reset semantics

+Some transitions cannot be expressed as "append-only committed blocks" without breaking Streamdown parity.
+In such cases, `mdstream` emits `Update { reset: true, .. }` so consumers can drop cached blocks and rebuild from the current state.
+The primary example is switching into SingleBlock footnote mode when `[^id]` / `[^id]:` is detected mid-stream.

 ## Invariants

 - `committed` blocks are append-only, stable, and never re-emitted with changed text.